LBMC/midr/src/README.md

 ```
 $ midr -h
-usage: midr [-h] --merged FILE --files FILES [FILES ...] [--output DIR]
-           [--score SCORE_COLUMN] [--threshold THRESHOLD] [--debug]
+usage: midr [-h] --merged FILE --files FILES [FILES ...] [--output DIR] [--score SCORE_COLUMN] [--threshold THRESHOLD] [--merge_function MERGE_FUNCTION] [--size SIZE_MERGE] [--debug] [--verbose]
-           [--verbose]

 Compute the Irreproducible Discovery Rate (IDR) from NarrowPeaks files

 Implementation of the IDR methods for two or more replicates.

 LI, Qunhua, BROWN, James B., HUANG, Haiyan, et al. Measuring reproducibility
 of high-throughput experiments.
 The annals of applied statistics, 2011,
 vol. 5, no 3, p.
 1752-1779.

 Given a list of peak calls in NarrowPeaks format and the corresponding peak
 call for the merged replicate.
 This tool computes and appends a IDR column to
 NarrowPeaks files.

 optional arguments:
   -h, --help            show this help message and exit

 IDR settings:
   --merged FILE, -m FILE
                         file of the merged NarrowPeaks
   --files FILES [FILES ...], -f FILES [FILES ...]
                         list of NarrowPeaks files
   --output DIR, -o DIR  output directory (default: results)
   --score SCORE_COLUMN, -s SCORE_COLUMN
-                        NarrowPeaks score column to compute the IDR on, one of
-                        'score', 'signalValue', 'pValue' or 'qValue' (default:
+                        NarrowPeaks score column to compute the IDR on, one of 'score', 'signalValue', 'pValue' or 'qValue' (default: signalValue)
-                        signalValue)
   --threshold THRESHOLD, -t THRESHOLD
-                        Threshold value for the precision of the estimator
+                        Threshold value for the precision of the estimator (default: 0.0001)
+  --merge_function MERGE_FUNCTION, -mf MERGE_FUNCTION
+                        function to determine the score to keep for
+                        overlapping peak ('sum', 'max', 'mean', 'median',
-                        (default: 0.01)
+                        'min') (default: sum)
+  --size SIZE_MERGE, -ws SIZE_MERGE
+                        distance to add before and after each peak before merging (default: 100)
   --debug, -d           enable debugging (default: False)
-  --verbose             log to console (default: False)
+  --verbose, -v         log to console (default: False)
 ```